hiddentao/rules/devdocs/project.md

   - Use Bun's native executable build process to generate binaries for multiple platforms.
 - **Publishing Workflow:**
   - Create a GitHub Actions workflow to automate publishing.
-  - Use release-please for release management and upload the NPM package and native binaries to the GitHub Releases page.
+  - Use release-please for release management and upload assets (NPM package, native binaries, and `dist/rules.js`).
   - Leverage conventional commits to determine version bumps automatically.
 - **Testing Workflow:**
   - Create a GitHub Actions workflow to run end-to-end tests on push and pull requests.